mwm126/MFIX-Exa/docs/source/InputsMonitors.rst

-The following inputs must be preceded by "amr" and control whether to compute monitors, i.e., spatial averages, and how often to output the results. n is the number of monitors specified in avg_int.
+The following inputs must be preceded by "amr" and control whether to compute monitors, i.e., spatial averages, and how often to output the results. n is the number of monitors implicitly defined by the size of avg_region_x_w.

 +------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                  | Description                                                           |   Type      | Default   |